 You can claim a compensatory visit for missed or late visits, with payments depending on whether the repair falls under the Right to Repair Scheme.
 These payments vary between £10.00 and £50.00.
 For more information, see Compensation for late repairs.

-Any discretionary award for activities or lack of performance not included within the Tenant Statutory Right will be determined by the Head of Housing and Property Services.
+Any discretionary award for activities or lack of performance not included within the Tenant Statutory Right will be determined by the Group Manager for Housing.